runnerdave/redux-todo/README.md

 # Dan Abramov's course on Redux
 https://egghead.io/courses/getting-started-with-redux

+used this codepen as a guide:
+https://codepen.io/runnerdave/pen/bYWBWr

 ## TODO:
-use this codepen as a guide:
-https://codepen.io/runnerdave/pen/bYWBWr

-files need to be mapped better, but it is close, unfortunately still does not run
+some of the containers have presentation logic, they should not

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).